 Starting a tour company is a daunting challenge!
-Here Amanda, our Executive Director, shares her experience of starting a tour company in Chicago, which was founded in 2018.
+Here Amanda, our Executive Director, shares her experience as an entrpreneur with her tour company in Chicago, which was founded in 2018.
 In 2020, the tour company became a virtual events company.
 Here are her thoughts on going into small business in the travel industry.

 I launched Chicago Detours in July 2010 in order to share the architecture, history, and culture of Chicago through guided tours.
 I’d always loved storytelling, art, architecture, and travel and had never imagined that I would be able to make these interests come together into a career.
 During my first year of college, I was awarded a summer scholarship to travel to Italy for language study.
 That trip solidified my love of learning languages and exploring the world.

 Since I wanted to return to Italy, I thought I could try getting a job in tourism there!
 Rick Steves’ Europe hired me on as a Tour Guide and Guidebook Researcher.
 My specialty was Southern Italy.
 For a decade, I worked as a tour guide and traveled back and forth between Italy and the States.
 I took Americans around the country on guided multi-day tours.
 I learned a lot about being an educator and trip organizer from my tour guide work with Rick Steves.